GERMANS SINK FIRST U.S. SHIP IN WORLD WAR II

 U.S. freighter City of RayvilleBritish heavy cruiser HMS Cornwall

-Left: The 5,883‑ton, 402‑foot steamship SS (or MV or MS) City of Rayville struck one of 110 German naval mines strategically planted in broad daylight over a 3‑day period in Australia’s heavily trafficked Bass Strait south of the port city of Melbourne.
+Left: The 5,883‑ton, 402‑foot/123‑meter steamship SS (or MV or MS) City of Rayville struck 1 of 110 German naval mines strategically planted in broad daylight over a 3‑day period in Australia’s heavily trafficked Bass Strait south of the port city of Melbourne.
 The minelayer was a converted Norwegian tanker renamed Passat after its capture.
 The west-bound City of Rayville, carrying 37,520 lead bars (1,500 tons) it had picked up at Port Pirie north of Adelaide, South Australia, was off Victoria’s Cape Otway when the incident happened close to 8 p.m. on November 8, 1940.
 Shrapnel and lead ingots sent upwards by the explosion rained down on the superstructure of the unwary prey as 38 crewmembers scrambled into lifeboats.
 Thirty-five minutes later the steamer disappeared below the water’s surface, becoming the first American vessel sunk by the Germans in World War II.
-Three boats from the village of Apollo Bay 11 miles north of the Cape Otway lighthouse competed against darkness, rain, and heavy swells to find 37 survivors and tow their lifeboats to safety.
+Three boats from the village of Apollo Bay 11 miles/18 kilometers north of the Cape Otway lighthouse competed against darkness, rain, and heavy swells to find 37 survivors and tow their lifeboats to safety.

 Right: An amphibious reconnaissance aircraft from British heavy cruiser HMS Cornwall located the notorious German commerce raider Pinguin (Raider F to the British) in the Indian Ocean flying the Norwegian ensign and bearing the false name Tamerlane on both sides of its bridge.
 The 27‑minute single-ship action occurred off the Seychelles archipelago north of Madagascar Island.
 Shells from both the “Norwegian” and British ships pounded each other.
-The second shell in a four-gun salvo from Cormwall’s forward 8‑inch (200mm) turret gun shattered the bridge of the disguised Pinguin, instantly killing Captain Ernst-Felix Krueder.
+The second shell in a 4‑gun salvo from Cormwall’s forward 8‑inch/200‑mm turret gun shattered the bridge of the disguised Pinguin, instantly killing Captain Ernst-Felix Krueder.
 Cormwall’s fourth shell in the salvo landed in the German raider’s ammunition storage compartment, igniting 130 high-explosive sea mines which broke the ship in two.
 Of Pinquin’s 401 crewmembers, 323 died in the shelling, or the fiery explosion, or by drowning.
 Sixty enemy crewmen were rescued along with 22 of 222 British and Indian merchant sailors who had been snatched from over 30 vessels Pinquin had sunk or captured in its 10½‑month commerce-raiding career.
 A seaman from Cornwall was the single British casualty.

 Pinguin in the Indian Ocean in 1941Atlantis disguised as Tamesis, 1940

 Left: Pinguin in the Indian Ocean in 1941.
-Known to the Kriegsmarine as Schiff 33 and designated HSK 5, the Pinguin was most successful commerce raider of World War II.
+Known to the Kriegsmarine as Schiff 33 and designated HSK 5, Pinguin was the most successful commerce raider of World War II.
 Formerly the freighter Kandelfels built in 1936, she was converted to an auxiliary cruiser (German, Hilfskreuzer) and was in the first wave of commerce raiders sent out by the Kriegsmarine, sailing on June 15, 1940, under the command of Fregattenkapitaen (Commodore), later Kapitaen zur See (Captain) Ernst-Felix Krueder.
-The Pinguin remained at sea for 357 days and sailed over 59,000 miles (51,270 nautical miles), more than twice the circumference of the Earth.
+Pinguin remained at sea for 357 days and sailed over 59,000 miles/51,270 nautical miles, more than twice the circumference of the Earth.
 She sank or captured 28 ships (18 Norwegian and 10 British) for a total of 136,642 gross register tons.
-52,000 tons was sent back to Germany or occupied Europe under prize crews.
+Some 52,000 tons were sent back to Germany or occupied Europe under prize crews.
 A further 4 ships (18,068 tons) were sunk by her mines.
 Pinguin’s grand total amounted to 154,710 gross register tons.
 Pinguin was the first of the Kriegsmarine’s commerce raiders to be sunk, thanks to the British heavy cruiser HMS Cornwall, which dispatched the aggressive predator on May 8, 1941, in the West Indian Ocean.

 Right: Atlantis disguised as the Norwegian cargo ship Tamesis, 1940.
 Known to the Kriegsmarine as Schiff 16 and designated HSK 2.
-Formerly the German freighter Goldenfels, the Atlantis was built in 1936 and converted to an auxiliary cruiser in 1939.
-Atlantis traveled a record 100,000-plus miles (86,898 nautical miles) in 602 days under Kapitaen zur See Bernhard Rogge (1899–1982).
+Formerly the German freighter Goldenfels, Atlantis was built in 1936 and converted to an auxiliary cruiser in 1939.
+Atlantis traveled a record 100,000-plus miles/86,898 nautical miles in 602 days under Kapitaen zur See Bernhard Rogge (1899–1982).
 Rogge conducted extensive operations in the South Atlantic and Indian oceans before entering the Pacific in September 1941.
 In the seas around New Zealand and French Polynesia Atlantis found few pickings (actually just one) before returning to the South Atlantic for a scheduled rendezvous with a German U‑boat north of Ascension Island.
 The Kriegsmarine’s instructions were intercepted and decrypted by Bletchley Park code breakers.
 British heavy cruiser HMS Devonshire was thus dispatched to the rendezvous point.
-When Atlantis, posing as the Dutch ship Polyphemus, came into view on November 22, 1941, Devonshire loosed three salvos, wounding the pirate ship and setting off its munitions.
+When Atlantis, posing as the Dutch ship Polyphemus, came into view on November 22, 1941, Devonshire loosed 3 salvos, wounding the pirate ship and setting off its munitions.
 Before slipping under the waves, Rogge’s Atlantis could boast of sinking or capturing 22 ships for a combined tonnage of 144,384, taking second place behind Pinguin’s 32 ships.
 A 1960 Hollywood version, Under Ten Flags, tells the Atlantis story from the German viewpoint.

 German Commerce Raiders: Aggressive Predators in World War II